 The EnduroSat 3U platform is a CubeSat Bus suitable of supporting up to 1.5U (1.5 kg) payloads of nanosatellite with integrated Attitude Determination and Control System (ADCS) and payload integration support.

-The EnduroSat EPS - Power Module (Incl.
-Battery Pack) is an Electrical Power System with flight heritage including ISS-level requirements. and is fully compliant with the CubeSat standard.
+The EPS I – Electrical Power System is an Electrical Power System with flight heritage including ISS-level requirements. and is fully compliant with the CubeSat standard.

-The EnduroSat EPS - Power Module I PLUS (incl.
-2X Battery packs) is an Electrical Power System with 2x the battery capacity of EPS I. The system is fully compliant with the CubeSat standard and has flight heritage, including meeting the ISS-level requirements.
+The EPS I PLUS - Electrical Power System is an Electrical Power System with 2x the battery capacity of EPS I. The system is fully compliant with the CubeSat standard and has flight heritage, including meeting the ISS-level requirements.

-The EnduroSat Electric Power System II (EPS II) is Electrical Power System to support payloads with high power requirements.
+The EnduroSat EPS II (inc. battery pack) - Electrical Power System is Electrical Power System to support payloads with high power requirements.
 The system has multiple outputs with high power efficiency and it is fully compliant with the CubeSat standard.

 The EnduroSat S-Band Antenna Commercial is a S-band antenna featuring wide beam, high gain and stacked patch with two feeding points allowing the usage of either LHCP or RHCP.
 The circularly polarized antenna complies with the CubeSat standard and is designed to be mounted on the Z side of a CubeSat structure.

 The EnduroSat S-Band Antenna ISM is an S-band antenna that is adaptable and can be mounted on any side of a CubeSat structure featuring wide beam, high gain, left-hand circularly polarized (LHCP) antenna.
 The circularly polarized antenna complies with the CubeSat standard.